frommelmak/aws-scripts/README.md

 ec2-instances.py
 ----------------

-List the EC2 instances including the Name Tag, IP, type, zone, vpc, ID and the status.
+Lists the EC2 instances including the Name Tag, IP, type, zone, vpc, ID and the status.

 You can filter the result by name, type and/or status.
 Or you can provide a list of instance IDs instead.